echamudi/poster-egg/README.md

 └── posty-poster-data       # Data
 ```

+Duplicate `config-sample.ts` inside `posty-poster-project/posty-poster/src` folder and rename it as `config.ts`.

 Now, you need to build and run HTML server for both of them.
 This project includes gulp-connect as HTML server.

 The normal setup will run front-end server using port `60571` and data server using port `60572`.
 You can change these settings at vars section inside `gulpfile.js`.
 If you modify the data server port, you'll also need to modify `designDataApi` URL in `config.ts` file at the front-end part (`posty-poster/src/config.ts`).

+Note : If you use your own HTML server, make sure that the fallback is `/index.html` file.

-Let's build and run the server.
+Let's build and run the built in server.

 ```
 $ cd ./posty-poster